 If you’ve ever taken a photo that came out foggy or hazy, you’re likely familiar with the Dehaze setting in Lightroom.
-Dehaze can reduce (or add) the misty effect in a picture and bring out more details, but there are also some creative ways to use dehaze in Lightroom that you might not have thought of yet.Â
+Dehaze can reduce (or add) the misty effect in a picture and bring out more details, but there are also some creative ways to use dehaze in Lightroom that you might not have thought of yet.

 Read on to learn everything you’ll need to know about this tool.

-What Does Dehaze Do In Lightroom?
+What Is Dehaze In Lightroom?

 As its name implies, the Dehaze slider can reduce or add haze to an image, making it less foggy and clearer or adding a hazy effect.
 The Dehaze effect works by increasing the contrast only in areas where the image appears flat, making it the perfect tool for reducing fog and other flat areas without increasing the overall contrast of an image.

-Lightroom features several methods to adjust the contrast in your images such as the contrast sliders or the tone curve.
+Lightroom features several methods to adjust the contrast in your images, such as the contrast sliders or the tone curve.
 While the Dehaze slider also affects contrast, dehaze only adjusts the areas with low contrast to begin with, leaving higher contrast areas untouched.

 Therefore, the contrast sliders are a better option to use when trying to adjust the contrast globally across the entire image.
 This is because the sliders will increase the overall separation between the light and dark values.
 In other words, lights become lighter, and darks become darker